PrEP for Women

 While many HIV advocates believe that PrEP is a good addition to the prevention toolbox, some people disagree.
 Just as adherence is a factor for people living with HIV, some are worried that HIV-negative people may not take the drug as prescribed and therefore PrEP will not be effective.

 Some women have expressed concerns about possible side effects of PrEP.
 The most common side effects in the studies were nausea (feeling sick to the stomach) and vomiting (throwing up), which often went away after a few days or weeks.
-While no serious side effects were found during the studies, Truvada can occasionally cause serious effects, including kidney problems, liver problems, lactic acidosis, lipodystrophy, and bone problems.
+While no serious side effects were found during the studies, Truvada can occasionally cause serious side effects, including kidney problems, liver problems, lactic acidosis, lipodystrophy, and bone problems.
 Studies in men and transgender women taking Truvada as PrEP have shown small decreases in bone mineral density (a measure of bone strength).
 Bone density does return to previous levels six months after stopping PrEP.
-However, these results may not apply to women who generally have lower bone mineral density than men.
+However, these results may not apply to cisgender women who generally have lower bone mineral density than men.
 In the studies, another problem with Truvada was a small decrease in kidney function.
 This means that older people and those with kidney problems who start this drug may need to see their doctor and have lab tests more often.

 If HIV-negative people take PrEP inconsistently, acquire HIV and continue to take the PrEP drug, their virus may become resistant to that drug and to similar HIV medications.
 This not only can reduce treatment options for these people but may transmit drug-resistant HIV to others.